cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 - Direct modifications to Nix files
 - Changes to imported files or directories
-- Updates to files read using Nix built-ins like `readFile` or `readDir`
+- Updates to files read using Nix built-ins, like `readFile` or `readDir`

 ## Comparison with Nix's built-in flake evaluation cache